AlexRmlt/ethicbot-rasa/data/nlu.md

 - [A single person](stakeholder:a single person) is standing on a side track
 - [The last person](stakeholder:the last person) is standing in front of a switch
 - [One person](stakeholder:one person) stands on the side tracks where no train would normally come up
-- There is [a group of eight people](stakeholder) standing on the tracks
 - [Another person](stakeholder:another person) is standing on a side track
 - There is [a person](stakeholder) named [Jones](name) in the studio of a TV broadcast who has been injured
 - There is [a bunch of people](stakeholder) standing on a railway track